hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 -----------------------------

-Calculate the relative percentage difference for all data in the dataset, wrt the value of the same entity on the given date, wrt each entity.
+Calculate the relative percentage difference for all data in the dataset, wrt the value of the same entity on the given base date, wrt each entity.

+As part of its associated meta data, it stores the following info calculated btw the endDate and baseDate

+   the absolute return

+   the return per annum

+   duration in years

 dma - moving average